blake-budd1/Group54/README.md

 # Group54
-(Name in Progress) - Small Business Finder
+Small Business Search (W.I.P) - Small Business Finder

 Description:
 Create an app that allows users to see small businesses within a certain radius that meet the tags they are looking for.
 Allows people to see what small businesses exist near them given certain parameters.